-Recover virtual machine to vCenter
+Recover virtual machine under vCenter

-To restore a virtual machine or one or more virtual drives to the same vCenter Server or a different one, select this option.
+To restore a full virtual machine or one or more virtual drives, select this option.

-Alternate Resource Pool Path
+Allocate Resource Pool Path

 A resource pool represents the processor and memory resources that are available to an ESXi Server Host or a cluster of hosts.
 These resources are made available to the individual virtual machines controlled by the host.
 Resource pools can be configured in terms of absolute minimum and maximum quantities or relative shares.
 To run a virtual machine, it must be allocated a resource pool.